Corionis/ELS/artifacts/document/ideas.md

  6. Cloud Synchronization
     * Publisher has ALL drives

- 7. Move content within a library - not a VolMonger use case.
+ 7. Move content within a library - not a VolMunger use case.

  8. Move content to a different library - delete + add, but can it be done with a move?

  9. Add new content from provider, default behavior.

-## volmonger.json Use Cases
+## volmunger.json Use Cases

- 1. volmonger.json, Deletes, very rare.
+ 1. volmunger.json, Deletes, very rare.
-   - A volmonger.json extension on a Publisher directory with no content indicates the directory should be deleted.
+   - A volmunger.json extension on a Publisher directory with no content indicates the directory should be deleted.

- 2. volmonger.json, Changes of existing file(s)
+ 2. volmunger.json, Changes of existing file(s)
    - Different image, subtitles ... any file
    - Cannot trust dates

- 3. volmonger.json, Moves do not matter, this is location inspecific with a library
+ 3. volmunger.json, Moves do not matter, this is location inspecific with a library